About Our Authors

 Once accepted, we reach out to all participants to ask about dietary restrictions and food allergies.
 We will work with our caterers to provide meals that can accommodate your needs.
 If your diet is highly restrictive, you may want to pack supplementary food.
 If concerned, please contact us to discuss further.

 I have a need for a mobility accommodation.
-Are the accommodations and program accessible?
+Is the program accessible?

 We are glad to work with you to ensure accessibility throughout the program.
 The program may include short walks (5-10 minutes) to nearby sites or some outdoor experiences.
 If concerned, please contact us to discuss further.